charfimohamed/mlops_project/README.md

 ### What deep learning models do you expect to use

-We are planning to use [Inception ResNet v2](https://arxiv.org/pdf/1602.07261.pdf) which builds on the Inception architecture but replaces the filter concatenation stage with residual connections.
-We will use the [implemented pre-trained model](https://huggingface.co/docs/timm/models/inception-resnet-v2) from PyTorch Image Models.
+We are planning to use ResNet-50 (https://pytorch.org/vision/main/models/generated/torchvision.models.resnet50.html).
+We will use the pretrained model from torchvision.

 Get started
 ------------